 Does a Pinworm Infection Affect the Unborn Baby?

-For new mothers worrying about a pinworm infection causing pregnancy complications, you can put your minds to rest since the presence of pinworms doesn’t affect the baby in any way.
-They stay restricted to the intestinal region and only cause discomfort and itching to the mother.
-This is also why doctors usually stay away from giving any medicine for it to a pregnant woman and suggest using better hygiene practices instead.
+If you are pregnant and have pinworm infection, obviously you will wonder whether or not it can result in pregnancy complications.
+But you need not worry, as the presence of pinworms doesn’t affect the baby in any way.
+The infection is restricted to the intestinal region and causes discomfort and itching only to the mother.
+This is why doctors usually stay away from giving any medicine for it to a pregnant woman and suggest using better hygiene practices instead.

-There are certain home remedies for pinworms during pregnancy that a woman can opt for, and also a few medicines that a doctor might recommend, should the infection get severe.
+There are certain home remedies for pinworms during pregnancy that a woman can opt for, and also some medicines that a doctor might recommend, should the infection get severe.

-Do not begin to use medications to treat pinworms by yourself without the recommendation of a doctor.
-In times of a pinworm infection, medications are usually suggested for all family members in order to prevent any other person from spreading it again.
-A primary dose of albendazole, mebendazole and pyrantel pamoate is suggested as the first attack.
+If you have the pinworm infection, you can opt for medication.
+However, you should not take over-the-counter medication for pinworms.
+You must consult a doctor for the same.
+In times of pinworm infection, medication is usually suggested to all the family members in order to prevent any other person from spreading it again.
+A primary dose of albendazole, mebendazole and pyrantel pamoate is suggested as the first-line treatment.
 This takes care of most worms.
 After a couple of weeks, a repeat dose is given to take care of any worms that might have survived or freshly hatched.
-However, these medicines should be given when approved by the doctor.
+However, these medicines should be taken only when approved by the doctor.

-A pinworm infection is better treated with medicines as compared to home remedies, since these can take a long time to be effective, but are comparatively safe in pregnancy.
+A pinworm infection is better treated with medicines as compared to home remedies since these can take a long time to be effective.
 Some people might suggest using wormwood to kill intestinal worms, which is quite effective, but entirely unsafe for a pregnant woman.
 Instead, opting for a few garlic, cloves and consuming it with vegetables or salads, can be a good starting point to reduce the pinworms from causing any discomfort.

-- Clean your toothbrush after every use and keep it in a closed space.
+- Clean your toothbrush thoroughly after every use and keep it in a closed space.

-- Clean your house regularly and avoid having meals in bedrooms.
+- Clean your house regularly and avoid having meals in the bedroom.

-- Choose an underwear that fits you snugly and change it at least two times in a day.
+- Choose underwear that fits you snugly and change it at least twice a day.

 - Use hot water to wash your clothes with some disinfectant.